AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

 - Switch your site to [maintenance mode](../../../installation/tutorials/maintenance-mode.md) before running the commands to convert database tables.

-### Convert database row format
+### Convert database table row format

 You can convert tables on one node in your cluster.
-The changes replicate automatically to the other core nodes.
+The changes replicate automatically to the other service nodes.

 1. From your Adobe Commerce on cloud infrastructure environment, use SSH to connect to node 1.